 Genre: Drama, Mystery, Historical

-* My receiving a copy of Mayan Mendacity from the publisher for review purposes did not impact the expression of my honest opinions in the review above.
+* My receiving a copy of Mayan Mendacity from the publisher for review purposes did not impact the expression of my honest opinions.

 A RUTHLESS KIDNAPPING

 Jack West Jr and his family are living happily on their remote farm… when Jack is brutally kidnapped and he awakes in an underground cell to find a masked attacker with a knife charging at him.